darnocer/blog/content/tips/custom-link-component.md

 export default CustomLink
 ```

-You can now import your custom Link component in place of the native link component:
+You can now import your custom Link component in place of the native link component as use it as normal:

 ```js
 import Link from '@/components/Link'